anyuzx/Prongs/src/contents/posts/experiment-with-netlify-cms.md

 tags:
   - javascript
 ---
 This site is hosted on [Netlify](https://www.netlify.com/) and configured with built-in [Netlify CMS](https://www.netlifycms.org/).
 I usually would like to just write my post or other contents on this site using **vim** or other text editors.
 However, sometimes it is not possible to access my laptop and Netlify CMS allows me to write post anywhere instead of only on my laptop.
 I can just login https://www.guangshi.io/admin/ in my office computer and start editing.
-The post written and saved in the admin portal is directly pushed to a GitHub branch and I can then merge pull request to publish it. **Actually, the post you are reading now is written and published using Netlify CMS admin portal.**
+The post written and saved in the admin portal is directly pushed to a GitHub branch and I can then merge pull request to publish it. **Actually, this very post you are reading now is written and published using Netlify CMS admin portal.**

 The Netlify CMS also provides a custom preview pane which reflects any editing in real-time.
 However, the default preview pane does not provide some functionalities I need, such as the ability to render math expression and highlight syntax in code blocks.
 Fortunately, the Netlify CMS provides [ways to customize](https://www.netlifycms.org/docs/customization/) the preview pane.
 One method `registerPreviewTemplate` is used to render a customized preview template.
 This method can take a React component as an argument and use this component to render the template.
 This allows me to incorporate `markdown-it` and `prism` directly into the rendering process.